pqpq/beer-o-tron/doc/rpi_setup.md

 It works!
 But SVG doesn't, so go back in time and build qtsvg (see above).

 Repeat these last steps ad infinitum until the "product" is ready to ship.

+## Second time around

+Configuring an RPi 3 Model A ...

+I had a lot of trouble configuring QtBase.
+First it complained about OpenGL ES2, then I had runtime issues with xcb platform support.

+    qt.qpa.plugin: Could not find the Qt platform plugin "xcb" in "" Unable to query physical screen size, defaulting to 100 dpi.
+    To override, set QT_QPA_EGLFS_PHYSICAL_WIDTH and QT_QPA_EGLFS_PHYSICAL_HEIGHT (in millimeters). qt.qpa.input: xkbcommon not available, not performing key mapping

+I though maybe I needed to install the TFTHat drivers before generating the sysroom (as I had probably done it in that order on the first try, on the 3B) but that didn't fix it.
+In the end I found that I needed to do this on the RPi

+    sudo apt-get update
+    sudo apt-get upgrade
+    # loads of things installed

+Then

+    sudo apt-get build-dep libqt5gui5

+again, which completed without errors, fixing a load of problems that had occurred the first time due to missing or "but it is not going to be installed" dependencies, which I had ignored.
+After this I rsynced everything in sysroot again, cleared out all the configurations and re-built qtbase and all the packages.

+Sorted!